-Victoria Walker is the Head of DCAF’s International Security Sector Advisory Team (ISSAT), and is an Assistant Director of the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
+Victoria Walker is the Head of DCAF’s International Security Sector Advisory Team (ISSAT), and is an Assistant Director of DCAF - Geneva Centre for Security Sector Governance.

 Prior to joining ISSAT, Victoria was a political advisor to the head of the EU Rule of Law planning mission in Kosovo.
 She also worked on Crisis Management, DDR and human rights in the Aceh Monitoring Mission in Indonesia, and held the position of Head of the Albania Country Office for the Balkans EU Monitoring Mission.
 Before moving into civilian crisis management and development, she held a commission in the British Army.
 She has a law degree from Kings’ College London, an MSc in Development Management and an MA in Social Sciences (focusing on environmental policy) from the Open University, as well as a Post-Graduate Diploma in Security Sector Management from Cranfield University.

 ISSAT Blog posts:

 Thammy Evans is the Deputy Head of the International Security Sector Advisory Team.